bahaaador/met-museum-react/README.md

 - Intersection Observer API for efficient rendering and image loading
 - React Suspense for component loading and code splitting
 - AbortSignal API to cancel ongoing requests during user interactions
+- Implemented caching mechanism to reduce API calls and improve response times
+- Optimized data chunking strategy for more efficient rendering of large datasets

 ## Accessibility